 II(E).
 Protection from Invasive Species

 “That the Arctic states should consider ratification of the IMO International Convention for the Control and Management of Ships Ballast Water and Sediments, as soon as practical.
-Arctic states should also assess the risk of introducing invasive species through ballast water and other means so that adequate prevention measures can be implemented in waters under their jurisdiction.”
+Arctic states should also assess the risk of introducing invasive species through ballast water and other means such as biofouling so that adequate prevention measures can be implemented in waters under their jurisdiction.”